Victorian Turkish Baths—the book

 256 The paragraph which states that 'The high decorative standard of the two English liners, and the facilities provided for First Class passengers…were far superior to those on the German liner Imperator launched three years later' could be taken to mean, as Ken Marschall has emailed me to rightly point out, that this applied to the liners in their entirety.
 But I had intended the comparison to refer only to the Turkish baths on the liners, and the facilities within them.

-The wonderful swimming pool on the Imperator, for example, used as a model for that in the Royal Automobile Club, was, of course, far superior to those on the Queen Elizabeth and Queen Mary.
+The wonderful swimming pool on the Imperator, for example, based on that in the Royal Automobile Club, was, of course, far superior to those on the Queen Elizabeth and Queen Mary.

 But the Turkish baths on the Imperator were described by John Dempsey, masseur on the ship after it was renamed Berengaria, as being 'tiled with parquet and small Italian mosaic tiles.
 It wasn't very bright but it was very warm.'
 Instead of the magnificent cooling-rooms of the Olympic and Titanic 'There were a number of cubicles with small lockers and beds on which passengers relaxed after their "treatment".'
 While the massage room 'was rather bland'.